 For a true bush experience, cruise out to the You Yangs.
 Take in the impressive landscape of granite peaks, native shrubs and towering gums.
 Keep an eye out for koalas, kangaroos, wallabies, brush-tail possums, echidnas, lizards and more.

-Once you've had your fill of the famous cool climate wines, spend a few days exploring the myriad natural attractions the valley has to offer.
-Witness wildflowers in full bloom and look out for sleepy koalas in the trees at the Brisbane Ranges National Park.
-Hit the Rainbow Bird Trail to see orchids and diverse native birdlife or just traverse the pristine rivers and gorges, parks and bush land at your own pace.
+Witness wildflowers in full bloom and see sleepy koalas in the trees at the Brisbane Ranges National Park.
+Walk the Rainbow Bird Trail to see orchids and diverse native birdlife or just traverse the rivers, gorges and bushland at your own pace.